 The most common file format is TIFF (Tagged Image File Format) because of its high quality and excellent compatibility with fax machines.
 However, the variant of TIFF often used in faxing is known as TIFF Group 3 or TIFF G3.

-TIFF G3 is a monochrome (black and white) bitmap format.
-It utilizes a compression technique that is very efficient for documents containing mostly text.
+TIFF G3 is a monochrome (black and white) image format.
+It uses a compression technique that is very efficient for documents containing mostly text.
 One notable feature of this format is its ability to store multiple pages within a single TIFF file, making it ideal for multi-page faxes.
 Because of these advantages, the TIFF G3 format has become a standard in the world of faxing, both for traditional and digital faxes.

 PDF is also great